List of Brooklyn Nine-Nine characters: Amy Santiago

 Melissa Fumero portrays Amy Santiago, Jake's uptight, by-the-book, rule-following Cuban-American partner, and later wife.
 A self-acknowledged type A personality and neurotic overachiever, she continually tried to ingratiate herself with Holt, and any authority figure in arm's reach of her.
 In the pilot, Terry cites Amy's competitiveness to Holt as a result of her having seven brothers.
 Amy is a stickler for department protocol and is frequently exasperated by Jake's childishness, as well as the ease with which he succeeds as a detective.
 She was initially seen as Holt's teacher's pet, but over time is shown to command respect from others.

-Amy was originally a patrol officer at the 64th precinct but requested a transfer to the 99th when her captain sexually assaulted her shortly after her promotion to detective.
+Amy was originally a patrol officer at the 64th precinct but requested a transfer to the 99th when her captain sexually harassed her shortly after her promotion to detective.
 She didn't tell anyone for years out of fear of what it would do to her career, until she revealed it to Jake when they were investigating a sexual assault case in "He Said, She Said".

 In the season one finale, Jake confessed that he wished something romantic could happen between them.
 She admitted to having feelings for Jake in "The Road Trip", which instigated issues in her relationship with Teddy Wells.
 The two shared their first kiss in "Johnny and Dora" and begin dating in "New Captain," although their working relationship did not change at all.
 They decided to move in together in the season three finale "Greg and Larry", but do not do so until season four's "The Fugitive".
 Jake proposed to Amy at the end of their annual Halloween heist in "HalloVeen" and the two eventually married in "Jake & Amy".
-In season seven, Amy became pregnant with Jake's child and gave birth to their son, McClane 'Mac' Peralta in the season finale.
+In season seven, Amy became pregnant with Jake's child and gave birth to their son, McClane 'Mac' Santiago-Peralta in the season finale.